NeVeX/prosper-showcase-quiz/README.md

 ##### Release Notes

+#### `1.4.0`

+* Added API to dynamically change the questions for the quiz at any time
+  * Due to time constraints and zero testing, all questions are now locked to 4 answers since less than may cause issues
+* All questions (static or dynamic) are checked for errors now
+* Changed the question property from `timeAllowed` to `timeAllowedSeconds`

 #### `1.3.0`

 * Added more oauth grants to application - can now try to get profile information and personal channel id's when users `/quiz play`